-By far the most prevalent narrated response to the three open ended questions at the end of the survey, The Australian Tax System: Fair or Not?, concerned issues of "fairness".
-Thirty-seven per cent of total participants directly stated at some point to one of the three questions that the tax system is, is not, or should be "fair".5 It was both a desirable outcome and a valued process.
+Sixty-five and a half percent of total participants directly stated at some point to one of the three questions that the tax system is, is not, or should be 'fair'.
+It was both a desirable outcome and a valued process.

-With reference to the first question, "In your own words what do you expect the Tax Office to deliver (a) to you?", 50 per cent of respondents said that the Tax Office should be fair in its dealings with them.
+With reference to the first question, 'In your own words what do you expect the Tax Office to deliver (a) to you?', 53.9% of respondents said that the Tax Office should be fair in its dealings with them.
 Some of these comments included: